2016–17 Stoke City F.C. season: March

 The team then faced a struggling Middlesbrough side at the Bet365 Stadium.
 Stoke controlled the first half, with Ramadan hitting the crossbar early on and they took the lead on 29 minutes through Marko Arnautović, who rounded Boro goalkeeper Víctor Valdés before scoring.
 Arnautović scored again on 42 minutes tapping in from close range following a corner.
 Middlesbrough failed to mount a comeback in the second half and the Potters saw out a comfortable 2–0 victory.

 Stoke's next match away against Manchester City was brought forward due to Man City's involvement in the FA Cup quarter-finals.
 Hughes decided to change formation to 4–4–2 in an attempt to halt the poor run of results against teams from the top six.
 It paid off, as the Potters put a disciplined defensive performance and were able to see out a 0–0 draw, the first time all season a team had prevented Manchester City from scoring at home.

 Stoke then lost 2–1 to Premier League leaders Chelsea on 18 March.
 A free-kick from Willian gave Chelsea the lead after 13 minutes, with Stoke equalising through a Jon Walters penalty after he was fouled by Gary Cahill.
-Cahill, however, made amends for his mistake and scored the winning goals for the Blues.
+Cahill, however, made amends for his mistake and scored the winning goal for the Blues.